juicedata/juicefs/docs/en/development/internals.md

 slug: /internals
 ---

 This article introduces implementation details of JuiceFS, use this as a reference if you'd like to contribute.
-The content below is based on JuiceFS v1.0.0, metadata version V1.
+The content below is based on JuiceFS v1.0.0, metadata version v1.

-JuiceFS uses FUSE low level API, because this is the same set of APIs used by kernel VFS when interacting with FUSE.
-If JuiceFS were to use high level API, it'll have to implement the VFS tree within libfuse, and then expose path based API.
-This method works better for systems that already expose path based APIs (e.g. HDFS, S3).
-If metadata itself implements file / directory tree based on inode, the inode -> path -> inode conversions will have an impact on performance (this is the reason why FUSE API for HDFS doesn't perform well).
-JuiceFS Metadata directly implements file tree and API based on inode, so naturally it uses FUSE low level API.

 Before digging into source code, you should read [Data Processing Workflow](../introduction/io_processing.md).